lirios/lirios.github.io/_posts/2017-03-17-introducing-platform-snap.markdown

 ##### Credits

-At this point, we'd like to send out a big *thank you* to the kind folks at Canonical who where super supportive and helped us to accomplish this milestone.
+At this point, we'd like to send out a big *thank you* to the kind folks at Canonical who were super supportive and helped us to accomplish this milestone.

 [fluid-gh]: https://github.com/lirios/fluid
 [snapd-install]: https://snapcraft.io/docs/core/install